 Things to notice

-The Flight is quite accurate, since Uli Derickson herself was a consultant.
+Technically speaking, The Flight is accurate in many aspects.
+Uli Derickson herself was a consultant.
 However, the alert viewer will notice the following goofs:

 - The aircraft is accurately depicted as a Boeing 727, however there is one major continuity error.
 The aircraft is depicted from the outside as a Boeing 727-200 series, but the inside, with its mid-cabin galley, is from a -100 series.